 It is important to note that some of the Authority's reserves which appear on the balance sheet cannot be used to fund expenditure.
-An example of an unusable reserve would be the Revaluation Reserve, which contains the notional gains made by the Authority arising from increases in the value of its Property, Plant and Equipment and Intangible Assets.
+An example of an unusable reserve would be the Revaluation Reserve, which contains the gains made by the Authority arising from increases in the value of its Property, Plant and Equipment and Intangible Assets.

-At its meeting on 16 December 2022, Fire Authority set a minimum level of general fund reserves of £4.5m as part of its Medium Term Financial Strategy.
-The service has budgeted to use £404k of general fund reserves to meet expenditure in 2023/24.
+This puts the service in a good financial position going forward.
+At its meeting on 17 December 2021, Fire Authority set a minimum level of general fund reserves of £4.5m.
+Medium Term Financial Strategy.
+The service is not expected to require general fund reserves to meet expenditure in 2022/23.